Wimborne Minster

-Wimborne Minster (often referred to as Wimborne, /ˈwɪmbɔrn/) is a market town in Dorset in South West England, and the name of the Church of England church in that town.
+Wimborne Minster (also known as Wimborne, /ˈwɪmbɔrn/) is a market town in Dorset in South West England and the name of the Church of England church in that town.
 It lies at the confluence of the River Stour and the River Allen, 5 mi north of Poole, on the Dorset Heaths, and is part of the South East Dorset conurbation.
 According to Office for National Statistics data the population of the Wimborne Minster built-up area as of 2014 was 15,552.

 The name Wimborne derives from the Old English winnburna meaning 'stream by a pasture'.

 Governance

 The town and its administrative area are served by eleven councillors plus one from the nearby ward of Cranfield.
 The electoral ward of Wimborne Minster is slightly bigger than the parish, with a 2011 population of 7,014.
 Wimborne Minster is part of the Mid Dorset and North Poole parliamentary constituency.

 After 2019 structural changes to local government in England, Wimborne Minster is covered by Wimborne Minster and Colehill and Wimborne Minster East for elections to the Dorset Council unitary authority.